The ghost length and duality on the chain and cochain type levels: results

 \begin{prop} Under the same assumption as in Theorem \ref{thm:main}, one has inequalities

 \end{prop}

-As a corollary of Theorem \ref{thm:main}, we have criteria for the levels of spaces to be finite.
+As a corollary of Theorem \ref{thm:main}, we have criteria for the levels of maps to be finite.
 Let $M$ be an object of the triangulated category $\D(R)$ of DG-modules over a DG algebra $R$.
 Then it is immediate that $\dim H(M) < \infty$ if $\text{level}_{\D(R)}^{\ \K} M < \infty$.
-Thus we have \begin{cor} Let $f : X \to B$ be a map with $B$ simply-connected.
+Thus we have the following result.